isomerpages/csc-knowledge/_ethos-issue-25/Driving Sustainability in the Public Sector.md

 <p>Through SAN, we hope to encourage more officers to take action for sustainability.
 For instance, in 2021, we organised a public sector-wide Bring-Your-Own campaign.
 We wanted to encourage public officers to take small steps to reduce the usage of single-use disposables in their daily habits.</p>

 <p>To provide officers with easy access to GreenGov.
-SG resources , t h e Public Sector Sustainability Office in MSE has also set up a Resource Portal.2 This one-stop repository consolidates all information and resources related to GreenGov.SG. </p>
+SG resources , the Public Sector Sustainability Office in MSE has also set up a Resource Portal.<sup>2</sup> This one-stop repository consolidates all information and resources related to GreenGov.SG. </p>

 <div class="involve">